 1. Create a website

-First, you are going to need a website and a hosting for your web.
+First, you are going to need a website and hosting for your web.

 This post is focused on helping you on how to create and sell online courses from your website.

-- Kinsta Hosting Review 2020: Pros, Cons, Pricing, and Alternatives.
+- Kinsta Hosting Review: Pros, Cons, Pricing, and Alternatives.

 2. Choosing and installing a learning management system (LMS) plugin

-A learning management systems help you manage all parts of your online course content, including subscriptions, test/quiz grading, payment handling, and much more.
+A learning management system helps you manage all parts of your online course content, including subscriptions, test/quiz grading, payment handling, and much more.

 It provides your students with the option to learn and conduct training over the web.

-Also, using an LMS for your course can provide you some benefits:
+Also, using an LMS for your course can provide you with some benefits:

 - Fast set-up.
 It will allow you to create your courses fast, so you can start making money faster.

 - Flexible.
-It does not matter if trends changes or your course content needs to change.
+It does not matter if trends change or your course content needs to change.
 You have the flexibility to change anything you need at any time.

 Which LMS plugin should you use?

-The LMS plugin I recommend you to use is MemberPress.
+The LMS plugin I recommend you is MemberPress.